W B Yeats and Bedford Park

 First Garden Suburb

-More significantly, in moving to a suburb designed by Jonathan Carr, (a Dublin-born businessman from an artistic family), he would find himself in the company of many of Carr’s gallery-owning brother’s painters, along with writers, publishers, actors, set-designers, and social and political thinkers.
+More significantly, in moving to a suburb designed by Jonathan Carr, (a Dublin-born businessman from an artistic family), he would find himself in the company of many of Carr’s gallery-owning brother’s painters, along with writers, publishers, actors, set-designers, & social & political thinkers.

-He would inevitably enjoy a high-level of social contact with fellow residents as the community had been created with artists and aesthetes in mind: architect-designed Queen-Anne-style houses; winding tree-lined avenues; a sense of separateness from London’s bustle; and uniquee attention to work-life balance incorporating, in the original plan, inn (named after Chaucer’s Canterbury Tales tavern), stores block, church, community centre (The Bedford Park Club, where residents gathered for parties, pageants and political discourse), tennis courts, school of art, and even its own community newspaper!
+He would inevitably enjoy a high-level of social contact with fellow residents as the community had been created with artists & aesthetes in mind: architect-designed Queen-Anne-style houses; winding tree-lined avenues; a sense of separateness from London’s bustle; & unique attention to work-life balance incorporating, in the original plan, inn (named after Chaucer’s Canterbury Tales tavern), stores block, church, community centre (The Bedford Park Club, where residents gathered for parties, pageants & political discourse), tennis courts, school of art, & even its own community newspaper!

-Chiswick and Bedford Park were central to poetry publishing with an emphasis on fine, small press publications including Withingham’s Chiswick Press who published Wm.
-Morris’s Chaucer and, later, the poetry of Rabindranath Tagore, Morris’s own Kelmscott Press, the nearby Doves Press on Upper Mall, and in Bedford Park, the Webbs’ Caradoc Press, Lucien & Esther Pissarro’s Eragny Press which shared its font with Charles Shannon and Charles Rickett’s Vale Press, publisher of The Dial, and Elkin Matthews’s Bodley Head which published The Yellow Book.
+Chiswick & Bedford Park were central to poetry publishing with an emphasis on fine, small press publications including Withingham’s Chiswick Press who published Wm.
+Morris’s Chaucer &, later, the poetry of Rabindranath Tagore, Morris’s own Kelmscott Press, the nearby Doves Press on Upper Mall, &in Bedford Park, the Webbs’ Caradoc Press, Lucien & Esther Pissarro’s Eragny Press which shared its font with Charles Shannon & Charles Rickett’s Vale Press, publisher of The Dial, & Elkin Matthews’s Bodley Head which published The Yellow Book.